 Research Options On a Website

 Interested in considering a nonprofit organization as a partner?
 In some geographies, you can find an online directory of business services and partners.
-This is the case in Chicago and suburban Cook County, where you can access Talent Solutions Connector
+This is the case in Chicago and suburban Cook County, where you can access Talent Solutions Connector.

 “The Talent Solutions Connector tool is a one-stop shop and is super helpful at providing increased access to applicants.
 Anybody, HR professional or not, looking to connect with workforce organizations can start there.
-It's so easy and makes the whole process feel less overwhelming.” - Sarah Brown, Director of People, Virgin Hotels
+It's so easy and makes the whole process feel less overwhelming."
+Sarah Brown, Director of People, Virgin Hotels

-On the Talent Solutions Connector site, you can browse business services and partners by the type of service you are seeking -- e.g., recruiting and hiring; training & development; retention & inclusion; or best practices sharing (with other employers).
-Once you select a service, you can learn more about it right on the site.
-Here is an example --
+On the Talent Solutions Connector site, you can browse business services and partners by the type of service you are seeking - for example, recruiting and hiring; training and development; retention and inclusion; or best practice sharing (with other employers).

 If you find a service interesting, learn more about it by clicking the "Connect with this Service" button.
 Most business services partners have a page or area on their website that is directed to employers.